Wizarding in the Wild West

 Murder at the Blackburn Boarding House

 The year is 1898.
 The Blackburn Boarding House for Witches, Ghouls, & Monsters is a place of refuge for the neglected and underprivileged macabre in Wild West wizarding society.
-It is owned and operated by Mortimer and Benjamin Blackburn, who are identical brothers who emigrated from the Emerald Isle.
+It is owned and operated by Mortimer and Benjamin Blackburn, who are identical twin brothers who emigrated from the old country.

 Every weekend the brothers host a magical marketplace where folks from the wizarding community gather to buy and sell their wares.
 This market usually lasts most of the day and sometimes into the evening.